How to become a house sitter

 Are you looking for a way to explore new locations and save money on accommodation costs?
 If so, house sitting may be the perfect option for you.

 Not only does it give you the opportunity to stay in beautiful homes for extended periods of time, but it also allows you to experience a destination like a local and see more than just the typical tourist attractions.

 In this article, we’ve provided you with a step-by-step guide on becoming a house sitter.

-A house sitter is a person who takes care of a homeowner’s property while they are away.
+A house sitter takes care of a homeowner’s property while they are away.
 The primary responsibility of a house sitter is to secure a home by regularly monitoring it and ensuring all house openings, such as doors and windows, are closed and locked.

 In addition to securing the property, a house sitter may also be responsible for the following: